-Whilst undergoing an ultrasound guided drainage the following month as his condition had deteriorated.
+GS underwent an ultrasound guided drainage the following month as his condition had deteriorated.
 During the ultra sound procedure, the Consultant Interventional Radiologist perforated the Claimant’s left colon which we argued was negligent.

 This resulted in the Claimant suffering a significant (near fatal) deterioration in his condition, including peritonitis and necessitated him undergoing an emergency laparotomy and leaving GS with a permanent colostomy.